As many of these (below) as you like, just ensure they have unique ID's

 url_commands:

-- type: regex_submatch # This searches the tag_names.
+- type: regex # This searches the tag_names.
 The '$' is used to ensure the tag name

 regex: ^v?([0-9.]+)$ # ends in this RegEx and doesn't just omit a '-beta' or similar details